davidfitzgibbon/lofi-prettier/README.md

 If you have followed this step, add a `.prettierrc` file.
 It needs to be a valid Prettier config file, so it needs content.
 All you need to enter is an empty object like this `{}`.

-## Choose a version of Prettier to run
+## Step 2: Choose a version of Prettier to run

 When I say choose here, I dont mean you need to go through a list.
 What we need here is any version, we just need to note it, so that everyone in our team can be using the same version.

-Note: if you have downloaded the demo files here, just run `npm i` to install Prettier and [skip this step](#write-some-terrible-code)
+Note: if you have downloaded the demo files here, just run `npm i` to install Prettier and [skip this step](#step-3-write-some-terrible-code)

 The best way to do this is with a `package.json`, and using npm is the best way to achieve that.